demuth/demuth.github.io/_posts/2023-01-31-iphone-elmo.markdown

 <!--- use HTML tag to take advantage of sizing and eventually css --->
 <img src="https://demuth.github.io/docs/assets/blog/img/iphone-elmo1.png" width="500">

+The font is legible and clear.
+The lighting could be improved.

-Open each image  of the doc camera in a new tab to view full size:
+Below, open each image  of the doc camera in a new tab to view full size:

 <img src="https://demuth.github.io/docs/assets/blog/img/iphone-elmo2.png" width="80">
 <img src="https://demuth.github.io/docs/assets/blog/img/iphone-elmo3.jpg" width="80">